Multipurpose Applied Physics Lattice Experiment: Beginnings

-Current status
+Project cancellation

 Originally planned to complete construction in 1999 and 2000, both reactors were instead completed in May 2000.
 An operational license was granted in August 1999 for the MAPLE I reactor, and extended to include the MAPLE II reactor in June 2000.
 Commissioning testing was begun immediately, with the MAPLE I achieving its first sustained reaction in February 2000, and MAPLE II following in October 2003.

 However, during testing, it was noted that some of the emergency shut-off rods in the MAPLE I reactor could fail to deploy in certain demanding situations.
 This failure was ascribed to workmanship and design issues, and related to fine metal particles accumulating in the control rods' housing and interfering with their free movement.

 In addition, later testing found that the reactors have a positive power co-efficient of reactivity (PCR), which was in disagreement with the prediction of the modelling, and was a significant barrier to commissioning.
 A positive power co-efficient means that the reactor becomes more reactive when it heats up; in the case of an unplanned power spike, such a design can "run away" and potentially cause a meltdown.

 Consequently, significant efforts were made to resolve the outstanding issues, but progress towards commissioning the reactors was markedly slowed.
 During the subsequent eight-year-long delay in the start of commercial production, the project significantly overran its budgeted cost.
 The original budget was $140 million, but by 2005 it had already cost $300 million.
 Disputes over responsibility for the overruns between AECL and MDS Nordion added a further layer of complexity to the process.
 After considerable negotiation, AECL assumed full responsibility for the reactor in a settlement.

 The MAPLE facility was granted an extension on its operating license on 25 October 2007, which would permit operations until 31 October 2011.
-This (final) submission envisioned that the MAPLE 1 reactor would be operational in late 2008.
+This (final) submission envisioned that the MAPLE I reactor would be operational in late 2008.

-However, on 16 May 2008, AECL released a statement announcing that the MAPLE program had been terminated, as it had become "no longer feasible to complete the commissioning and start-up of the reactors".
+On 16 May 2008, AECL released a statement announcing that the MAPLE program had been terminated, as it had become "no longer feasible to complete the commissioning and start-up of the reactors".
 In this statement, AECL indicated that they would move to further extend the licence of the operating NRU reactor to continue the production of medical isotopes.
 The statement left unclear what long-term direction AECL would take for its medical isotope production business.